drj3ky11/arch-and-tools/README.md

-# arch-and-tools
+# Arch Linux
-Arch tips and tools
+Because there is no better distribution